 In order to accomplish this objective, the review of transportation systems associated with development needs to be extensively scrutinized and needs to take a long-term perspective.
 What might be acceptable today may not be as an area develops and matures.
-This is certainly consistent with the City's long-range planning for land use, streets and other infrastructure.
+This is certainly consistent with the City's long-range planning for land use, major-streets and other infrastructure.

-A transportation impact study, and the resulting work products, will allow for more informed decision-making and could lead to necessary mitigation measures for the impacts created by development to maintain or provide safe and adequate performance of the transportation systems.
+These-A transportation impact study-guidelines, and the resulting work products, will allow for more informed decision-making and could lead to necessary a framework for the negotiation of mitigation measures for the impacts created by development to maintain or provide safe and adequate performance of the transportation systems.